tenzir/tenzir/web/docs/setup-guides/collect-metrics.md

 # Collect metrics

-Tenzir keeps detailed track of system metrics of node resource usage, pipeline state, and processing performance.
+Tenzir keeps track of metrics about node resource usage, pipeline state, and runtime performance.

 Metrics are stored as internal events in the node's storage engine, allowing you to work with metrics just like regular data.
 Use the